bitfighter/bitfighter/exe/README.txt

 -jsave [journalName] saves the log of the play session to the specified
         journal file.
 -jplay [journalName] replays a saved journal.
--edit [levelName] starts Zap in level editing mode, loading and saving the
+-edit [levelName] starts Bitfighter in level editing mode, loading and saving the
       specified level.

 Level editor instructions: